atee001/CUDA_JPEG/README.md

 2. I store D and Transposed D Matrix into Constant Memory.

-3. I compute Matrix Multiplication of D * X and store the results back into shared memory.
+3. I compute Matrix Multiplication of D * A and store the results back into shared memory (A is 8 x 8 sub-image).

-4. I then Compute (D * X)*D' by Matrix Multiplying the intermediate results in (3) by D'.
+4. I then Compute (D * A)*D' by Matrix Multiplying the intermediate results in (3) by D'.
 (Now Image is in Frequency Domain).

 To Quantize and discard high frequency components.